realalexhomer/isomorphic-react-dynamodb-example/README.md

 Yes this is solvable without much code (check out the repo), but I don't believe it is worth doing this to yourself as the data layer of your application is going to get messy.
 With all of the complexities the issue introduces a solution like Fletchr starts to make a lot of sense.

-The package.json is extremly long and preserves a history of all of the libraries that I tried to use to make this work.